dipil-saud/omniauth-khan-academy/README.md

-# OmniAuth KhanAcademy
+# OmniAuth Khan Academy

-This is an [OmniAuth 1.0](https://github.com/intridea/omniauth) strategy for authenticating to KhanAcademy.
+This is an [OmniAuth 1.0](https://github.com/intridea/omniauth) strategy for authenticating to Khan Academy.

 ## Installation